-Effective date 1 January 2019 Notes There is a possibility to set a DST consolidated group, where all DST taxpayers entities appoint a single entity to file and pay DST on their behalf.
-Based on the law, the amount to be paid is equal, for each taxpayer and for each taxable service, to the product of the following three terms: The total amounts collected worldwide, in consideration for the provision of the taxable service, referred to as "taxable amounts" A representative percentage of the portion of the service related to France, known as the "French presence ratio" The rate of 3% EY Global Tax Alerts Six country Joint Statement on transitional approach to existing unilateral measures during period before Pillar One is in effect (25 October 2021) France issues comprehensive draft guidance on digital services tax (13 April 2020) French tax authorities confirm postponement of Digital Services Tax payments for 2020, but 2019 payments remain due (11 February 2020) G7 leader's declaration addresses international tax, France discusses future of French Digital Services Tax (28 August 2019) French President signs bill on Digital Services Tax and partial freeze of corporate income tax rate decrease (25 July 2019) French Parliament approves draft bill on partial freeze of corporate income tax rate decrease (16 July 2019) US initiates action against France's Digital Services Tax, issues additional exclusions on China-origin goods and supplements list of products under EU subsidies dispute (12 July 2019) France's Parliamentary Commission agrees on Digital Services Tax (3 July 2019) French Government submits draft bill on digital services tax to Council of Ministers (8 March 2019) EY contact Morgan Vail Ernst & Young, Société d'Avocats International Tax & Transaction Services Partner morgan.vail@ey-avocats.com
+Rate 3% (on revenues in-scope of the DST) Thresholds Gross amounts received from worldwide taxable services (as defined by the French DST law) more than EUR750m and gross amounts received from deemed French taxable services (as defined by the French DST law i.e., based on the computation of the so-called French presence ratio which is different for each sub-category of in-scope services) more than EUR25m Exclusions Certain regulated financial services; provision of a digital interface by which a person or entity uses it as a single or main basis for providing users with digital content, communication services, payment services, services exclusively provided intragroup, direct sale of goods or services online, and nontargeted advertising Effective date 1 January 2019 Possibility to set a DST consolidated group, where all DST taxpayers entities appoint a single entity to file and pay DST on their behalf.
+Based on the law, the amount to be paid is equal, for each taxpayer and for each taxable service, to the product of the following three terms: Notes The total amounts collected worldwide, in consideration for the provision of the taxable service, referred to as "taxable amounts"; 110103 A representative percentage of the portion of the service related to France, known as the "French presence ratio"; ► The rate of 3%, Six country Joint Statement on transitional approach to existing unilateral measures during period before Pillar One is in effect (25 October 2021) France issues comprehensive draft guidance on digital services tax (13 April 2020) French tax authorities confirm postponement of Digital Services Tax payments for 2020, but 2019 payments remain due (11 February 2020) EV Clabal G7 leader's declaration addresses international tax, France discusses future of French Digital Services Tax (28 August 2019) EY Global Tax Alerts French President signs bill on Digital Services Tax and partial freeze of corporate income tax rate decrease (25 July 2019) Tax Alerts French Parliament approves draft bill on partial freeze of corporate income tax rate decrease (16 July 2019) ▶ US initiates action against France's Digital Services Tax, issues additional exclusions on China-origin goods and supplements list of products under EU subsidies dispute (12 July 2019) France's Parliamentary Commission agrees on Digital Services Tax (3 July 2019) French government submits draft bill on digital services tax to Council of Ministers (8 March 2019) Morgan Vail EY contact Partner, International Tax & Transaction Services at Li contact Ernst & Young, Société d'Avocats morgan.vail@ey-avocats.com

-7. India
+8. India